Hadi-koubeissi/dbm-discord.js-v12/README.md

 * Install Node.js V12.6.1 [here](https://nodejs.org/dist/v12.16.1/node-v12.16.1-x64.msi)

 # Installation
-* Download the actions folder from above
+* Download the actions folder from above.
-* Copy and paste the actions folder (Make sure to backup previous actions folder).
+* Copy and paste the actions folder to your bot's folder (Make sure to backup previous actions folder).
-* Copy the bot_v12.js file to folder
+* Copy the bot_v12.js file to your bot's folder

 # Running the bot
 Since dbm doesn't support Discord.js V12.0.2 you'll have to run the bot through Command prompt.